DenizParlak/Zeus/README.md

 - Ensure access keys are rotated every 90 days or less
 - Ensure IAM password policy requires at least one uppercase letter
 - Ensure IAM password policy requires at least one lowercase letter
+- Ensure IAM password policy requires at least one symbol
+- Ensure IAM password policy requires at least one number
+- Ensure IAM password policy requires minimum length of 14 or greater

 ## Logging
 - Ensure CloudTrail is enabled in all regions